Investment update for May 2020

 The Australian dollar generally appreciated over the month, although fell against the Euro.
 The Australian dollar recovered a significant proportion of its fall in response to the COVID‑19 outbreak.
 Rising commodity prices have been a positive contributor to the increase in the currency value.

 Please view our full investment commentary brought to you by our advisers – Frontier – for a more in depth analysis of market conditions this month.
-The monthly commentary can also be viewed on YouTube.

 We trust you find this information useful in understanding how your AvSuper investment is being influenced and welcome your feedback on how we can improve the information we provide to you.